Tamabcxyz/LinuxCommand/README.md

 -v, --verbose: output a diagnostic for every file processed -c, --changes: like verbose but report only when a change is made

+<a name="ln"></a>
+##### Concept: ln command is used to create links between files
+###### Situation: like shortcut in window

+###### Real combat:
+Type: "ln -s source.txt destination.txt" (link source.txt file to destination.txt; If one of the two changes both file changes)
+Type: "ln source.txt ./abc" (link a file to folder, source.txt will be copied to the abc directory)
+###### Explain:
+###### Common options:
+-f, --force: remove existing destination files
+-i, --interactive: prompt whether to remove destinations
+-P, --physical: make hard links directly to symbolic links
+-s, --symbolic: make symbolic links instead of hard links
+-t, --target-directory=DIRECTORY: specify the DIRECTORY in which to create the links
+-T, --no-target-directory: treat LINK_NAME as a normal file always
+-v, --verbose: print name of each linked file

+<a name="wc"></a>
+##### Concept: wc stands for word count.
+As the name implies, it is mainly used for counting purpose
+###### Situation:

+###### Real combat:
+Type: "echo "hello guys" | wc "
+Type: "wc abc.txt"
+Type: "wc -w abc.txt"
+Type: "wc -l abc.txt"
+Type: "wc -l abc.txt cba.txt"
+###### Explain:
+###### Common options:
+-c, --bytes: print the byte counts
+-m, --chars: print the character counts
+-l, --lines: print the newline counts
+-w, --words: print the word counts

+<a name="which"></a>
+##### Concept: which command in Linux is a command which is used to locate the executable file associated with the given command by searching it in the path environment variable.
+It has 3 return statuses as follows:
+0 : If all specified commands are found and executable
+1 : If one or more specified commands is nonexistent or not executable
+2 : If an invalid option is specified
+###### Situation:

+###### Real combat:
+Type: "which ln"
+Type: "which mv python"
+###### Explain:
+###### Common options:
+-a: print all matching pathnames of each argument

 <a name="netcat"></a>
 #### Concept: netcat command a command-line utility that allows users to read and write data over a network connection.
 ###### Situation: When you have a big file you wanna copy it to another pc but you do not have any usb or you can not setup ssh.
 You can use netcat